danield76799/Plusly/README.md

-# Extera
+# Plusly

-A FluffyChat fork on steroids, aimed at adding more features.
+A FluffyChat/ Extera Next fork on steroids, aimed at adding more features.

 ## Features